wyattmunson/semver-plugin/README.md

 # semver-plugin

+semver-plugin is tool to use semantic-release in a Harness pipeline.
 Semantic versioning in the pipeline.

 ## Variables